DoTheEvo/ansible-arch/README.md

 * install micro text editor, copy configs, set it default in `.bashrc`

 #### playbook_zsh.yml

+Get zsh with some sane framework to not feel like neanderthal with bash.

 * install zsh shell
 * change the default shell for the user